Gourmet Tea

 Tea Master Lineage

-Lineage is very important in the world of gourmet tea making.
-Similar to Qigong, Taichi or Yoga, the history and methodology are very important.
-Some tea lineages draw upon hundreds of years of passed down knowledge while others much shorter.
+Lineage holds great importance in gourmet tea making, much like in Qigong, Taichi, or Yoga, where history and methodology are crucial.
+Some tea lineages draw upon hundreds of years of passed-down knowledge, while others are much shorter.

-At Qiful Life, our tea masters go back to the Ming Dynasty – one of the oldest tea traditions known to the field.
+At Qiful Life, our tea masters trace their lineage back to the Ming Dynasty, one of the oldest tea traditions in the field.

 Gourmet Tea Growing Regions